 #2 Maintaining Secure Attachment

-From a developmental perspective, the first three years of infants and toddlers’ lives is important in developing strong sense of trust and attachments.
+From a developmental perspective, the first three years of infants’ and toddlers’ lives are important in developing a strong sense of trust and attachments.
 Failure to meet this need will result in a sense of fear and belief that the world is inconsistent and unpredictable, with future implications.
-In order to ensure secure attachment, parents need to:
+In order to ensure a secure attachment, parents need to:

-- Respond to the toddlers needs in predictable, sensitive and affectionate ways.
-Despite the negative emotions that parents may experience in times of divorce, our emotions should never be vented at the toddlers.
+- Respond to the toddler’s needs in predictable, sensitive and affectionate ways.
+Despite the negative emotions that parents may experience in times of divorce, our emotions should never be projected on the toddlers.

 - Work with the other parent as much as possible, and in a best-case scenario, plan time with each parent on a regular basis.

 - Avoid having conflict before the toddler, because while the toddler may not understand what the conflict is about, they do pick up on the negative emotions and are likely to feel scared and confused.